Kathmandu Valley Tours and Sightseeing.

 Goddess Manakamana is highly noted as a wishful filling goddess throughout the country.
 The holy temple of goddess Manakamana lies on a beautiful ridge west of Kathmandu Valley.
 It is said that she is the younger sister of the goddess Kali.
 She is regarded to be a very sacred goddess.
 The temple is important from the historical and archeological point of view.

 It is a famous pilgrimage site for Hindus.
 Manakamana is a four-hour walk uphill from the highway.
-On the occasion of Visit Nepal Year 1998, the cable cars have been plied from Kurintar Village, Chitwan to the hill of Manakamana, which takes only 8 minutes to reach there.
+On the occasion of Visit Nepal Year 1998, the cable cars were plied from Kurintar Village, Chitwan to the hill of Manakamana, which takes only 8 minutes to reach there.

 Pokhara Tours.